Accepting Paper and Panel Proposals on a Rolling Basis until 15 March 2014!

 Call for Papers: The Britain and the World Conference 2014

 This serves as a call for papers for the seventh annual Britain and the World Conference.
 The conference will be held in Newcastle, England from Thursday, 19 June through Saturday, 21 June, 2014.
-This marks the conference’s return to Britain after holding the 2012 conference in Edinburgh, Scotland.
+This marks the conference’s first return to Britain since holding the 2012 conference in Edinburgh, Scotland.

 Papers will focus on British interactions with the world from the seventeenth century to the present and will highlight the importance of British history from a global perspective.
 Established scholars, scholars at the beginning of their careers, and graduate students are welcome to apply and present at the conference.